Estimated reading time: 24 minutes

 What is an Ice Bath?

 When measuring the ice bath temperature, many people use floating thermometers, which only measure the ice it’s sitting on.
-Don’t be fooled into thinking the entire contents of the bath are at that temperature.
-This is why we use thermometers that measure the temperature at the bottom, middle and top.
+Don’t be fooled into thinking the entire bath contents are at that temperature.
+This is why we use thermometers that measure the bottom, middle and top temperatures.
 We make sure our baths are as close to zero degrees as possible.

-Ice baths are also known as Cold Water Immersion (CWI) or cold plunges.
-CWI is often referenced in scientific studies.
+Ice baths are known as Cold Water Immersion (CWI) or cold plunges.
+Deliberate Cold Exposure is often referenced in scientific studies.

 Usually, ice baths are practised after intense physical activity.
 The body is submerged in ice water for a fixed duration of time.
 Studies show that regular ice baths can benefit the mind as well as the body in a myriad of ways.